 So, create that checklist and reference it as you go through your things to help you through your decluttering.

-I promise you, CLEANAGE will take your home to the next level of effectiveness.
+I promise you, Cleanage will take your home to the next level of productivity and organisation.

 Let me know your thoughts and if you need help, feel free to e-mail me.